Bam92/abelmbula/content/blog/array-localstorage/index.md

 description: ""
 published: true
 ---
-# How to store an array in localStorage

 The `localStorage` is a web storage object that allows us to persist data in the browser.
 The data, which must be of type string, is saved as a key/value pair.